-It is important to separate total catch into the different species and record species names as accurately as possible.
-Where there is uncertainty regarding accurate species identification, it is recommended that a couple of representative photos of the catch be taken for later identification (e.g. with the assistance of scientists or experienced industry persons) and the catch record reference needs to be stored with the photos.
-For species such as curryfish with a mixed bag of similar species (and in instances where it isn't practical to separate the species due to handling and processing constraints), the proportion of each individual species (in particular Stichopus hermanni and S. vastus) should be estimated (noting that several fishers have indicated they are able to distinguish these species in a variety of product forms - alternatively, representative photos of the catch should be provided).
+It is important that total catches are separated by species and where there is uncertainty regarding accurate species identification, it is recommended that representative photos of the catch be taken for later identification (e.g. with the assistance of scientists or experienced industry persons).
+In this instance the catch record reference needs to be stored with the photos.
+For species such as curryfish with a mixed bag of similar species (and in instances where it isn't practical to separate the species due to handling and processing constraints), the proportion of each individual species (in particular Stichopus herrmanni and S. vastus) should be estimated (noting that several fishers have indicated they are able to distinguish these species in a variety of product forms - alternatively, representative photos of the catch should be provided).
+A Torres Strait Beche-de-mer species identification guide is available to assist in identifying individual species (Murphy et al. 2019).